r57zone/VR-Display/README.md

 **Tests and improvements:**<br>
 Check the convenience of location right HDMI and USB, if insufficient convenient, then add the ability to turn down the controller connectors, software or hardware (2 jumpers) switching axis gyroscope.
-You can also try to leave only one interface, USB 3.0, on it to transmit images and data.<br>
+You can also try to leave only one interface, USB 3.0, on it to streaming picture and data.<br>

 **Feedback:**<br>
 r57zone[at]gmail.com.<br>